josphat-n/ansible_terraform_configuration/README.md

 ## About.
-This project hosts docker containerized e-commerce website hosted on a vagrant provisioned server.
+This project hosts docker containerized e-commerce website known as Yolomy on a vagrant provisioned server.

 ## Requirements.
 Make sure that you have the following installed and correctly configured: